NEVSTOP-LAB/LabVIEW-Version-Selector/README.md

 ## Attention

-   1. You need to run VIPM as administor, bucause the installing process need to change windows registry。
-   2. Currently, you need to associate related file extensions to the build exe manually.
-The built exe locates here: [LabVIEW]\project\_NEVSTOP\Multi-LabVIEW Selector\Build.
+   1. Currently, you need to associate related file extensions to the build exe manually with double clicking the Registry Patch File.

 LabVIEW in these folders will be discovered: